omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## ODP
-Short for OmiseGO Developer Program.
+Short for OMG Network Developer Program.
 Find out more [here](https://developer.omisego.co/)

-## OMG
-Short for OmiseGO, the name of the OMG Network.
-Also, the ticker of the ERC20 token used to secure the network.

 ## OMG token
-A utility and staking token that gives users the right to take an active role by running validator nodes on OmiseGO's Proof of Stake network, using their tokens as a security deposit.
+A utility and staking token that gives users the right to take an active role by running validator nodes on OMG Network's Proof of Stake network, using their tokens as a security deposit.
 An OMG token brings value to the Ethereum Mainnet because the value of the OMG token is backed by the value of the amounts transacted on the OMG Network (both external, real-world money, and crypto-money) and being pushed through the network’s decentralized exchange (including the other applications, businesses, and token projects that are outsourcing their DEX requirements to it).
-As the OmiseGO platform and the underlying network evolves over time, so does the nature and role of the OMG token.
+As the OMG Network platform and the underlying network evolves over time, so does the nature and role of the OMG token.

-## OmiseGO
+## OMG Network
-Pronounced oh-mee-say-go, OmiseGO is an incorporated entity, a subsidiary of Omise Holdings.
+OMG Network is an incorporated entity, a subsidiary of Omise Holdings.

 ## Order matching
 Refers to the rules of the market for matching orders.
-An order for OmiseGO and the industry is the intent to trade, which includes the following:
+An order for OMG Network and the industry is the intent to trade, which includes the following:
 * An instrument (an asset - crypto)
 * A price
 * Volume (quantity)

 ## Operator
-The company or user running the software that provides blockchain services, such as OmiseGO.
+The company or user running the software that provides blockchain services, such as OMG Network.

 ## Proof of Stake